-67 As noted earlier in the APSR, CFSA discontinued the Family Assessment track as of April 1, 2019.
+92 As noted earlier in the APSR, CFSA discontinued the Family Assessment track as of April 1, 2019.

-- Missed Visit Efforts Parent/Worker (Monthly): This monthly review determines whether cases are in compliance for parent-social worker visits during the first 90 days after a child's entry into care, and whether cases meet the acceptable effort threshold for a missed visit.
-Reviews of missed visits' efforts help to determine compliance with parent-social worker visits.
-The data for parent-social worker visits ranged from 50 percent to 90 percent in FY 2019 and from 65 percent to 76 percent in FY 2020 (through March 2020).
-Due to the decline in performance, PAQIA is now partnering more closely with the program areas to discuss the efforts made and how efforts are documented.
-The secondary review process includes administrators, program managers, and case-carrying supervisors.
-The program staff who participate are expected to bring the feedback back to their teams.
-In addition, PAQIA continues to send out the individual audit results to all supervisors to share with their teams and is available to attend team meetings. - Missed Visit Efforts Parent/Child (Quarterly): This quarterly review determines whether cases are in compliance for parent-child visits, and whether cases meet the acceptable effort threshold for a missed visit.
+- Missed Visit Efforts Parent/Child (Quarterly): This quarterly review determines whether cases are in compliance for parent-child visits, and whether cases meet the acceptable effort threshold for a missed visit.
 The missed visit efforts audit helps to determine compliance with parent-child visits.
 The data for parent-child visits ranged from 78 percent to 88 percent in FY 2019 and from 74 percent to 76 percent in FY 2020 (through February 2020).
-The same efforts that are occurring for parent-social worker visits are also occurring for parent-child visits. - Four+ Audit: The monthly audit applies to all CPS investigation referrals with a history of four or more documented reports (Four+ Eligibility) to determine whether supervisors have conducted timely and appropriate consults with their direct reports. - Executive Office of the Mayor (EOM) CPS Report: This monthly report, developed on behalf of the Entry Services' deputy director, summarizes the monthly results for CPS referrals and investigation outcomes.
-The report tracks any changes and identifies trends. - Monthly CQI Review: PAQIA reviews trends around selected benchmarks, and subsequently presents the data to CFSA program administrators, program managers, and supervisors during monthly data meetings.
-Meeting participants identify barriers to completing those benchmarks, in addition to discussing possible solutions to those barriers.
-During FY 2020, the Monthly CQI Review transitioned to a CQI process called the Finish Line.
-Program managers in all administrations present data on the 24 exit standards that remain under the LaShawn V. Bowser Exit and Sustainability Plan.
-The program managers present data, underlying reasons and strategies for improvement to a panel of executive leadership members.
-Each month, the program managers discuss whether the strategies have achieved the intended results.
-This CQI process has yielded consistent improvement in performance month after month.
-PAQIA supports the efforts of the program managers and their program data analysts to prepare for the monthly CQI process.
-Most recently CFSA met 12 of the new Exit and Sustainability measures and is trending in the right direction for the remaining 12.

-- Youth Transition Plan (YTP) Review: This bi-annual review examines a year's worth of YTPs for all youth who age out of the foster care system or who will have their case closed prior to their 21st birthday.
+The same efforts that are occurring for parent-social worker visits are also occurring for parent-child visits. - Four+ Audit: The monthly audit applies to all CPS investigation referrals with a history of four or more documented reports (Four+ Eligibility) to determine whether supervisors have conducted timely and appropriate consults with their direct reports. - ▶ Executive Office of the Mayor (EOM) CPS Report: This monthly report, developed on behalf of the Entry Services' deputy director, summarizes the monthly results for CPS referrals and investigation outcomes.
+The report tracks any changes and identifies trends. - Youth Transition Plan (YTP) Review: This bi-annual review examines a year's worth of YTPs for all youth who age out of the foster care system or who will have their case closed prior to their 21st birthday.
 The purpose of the YTP review is to determine whether the youth completed transition planning in accordance with CFSA policy and the LaShawn Exit and Sustainability standards.
 The review also examines whether that planning was customized to support the youth's individual needs for growth and development, including connections to the appropriate services and resources.
 The last review, which occurred in FY 2019, revealed that 91 percent of eligible youth had a YTP customized to support their individual needs for development.
-The next review is scheduled to be held in July 2020. - Permanency Tracker Dashboards: PAQIA works with the District's Office of the Chief Technology Officer and CFSA's Child Information Systems Administration to develop a Permanency Tracker dashboard, utilizing MicroStrategy68 business intelligence software that will track progress toward each positive permanency goal (reunification, guardianship and adoption).
+The next review is scheduled to be held in July 2020. - ▶ Permanency Tracker Dashboards: PAQIA works with the District's Office of the Chief Technology Officer and CFSA's Child Information Systems Administration to develop a Permanency Tracker dashboard, utilizing MicroStrategy93 business intelligence software that will track progress toward each positive permanency goal (reunification, guardianship and adoption).
 The dashboards should permit the identification and alleviation of systematic or other barriers towards progressing towards timely permanency.
-In FY 2020, CFSA, with technical assistance support from Chapin Hall, will help determine a measurement framework and how to best make meaning from the dashboard in a systemic manner. - Placement to Kin Analysis: PAQIA conducted an analysis of all placement entries and re-entries between October 2017 and February 2019 to examine successful efforts toward placing children with kin.
-Based on the analysis, the time-limited work group
+In FY 2020, CFSA, with technical assistance support from Chapin Hall, will help determine a measurement framework and how to best make meaning from the dashboard in a systemic manner.